Geeksltd/MSharp.Docs/Basics/VSIX.md

   ![Image](images/StylishCode_FontSize.PNG)

-  >(*) : _The Color can be in gradient style as well.
-We will explain how to use it in the next section._
+  >(*) : _The Color can be in a gradient style as well.
+We will explain how to use this in the next section._
   >
-  >Note : There is built-in an Color Picker Panel to help you choose your desired colours easily.
-Whenever you write hex colour strings (like "#aabbcc"), a small coloured box with the specified color will be placed in left side of the string literal.
-You can click the box and the StylishCode Color Picker Panel will be displayed.
+  >Note : There is a built-in Color Picker Panel to help you choose your desired colours easily.
+Whenever you write hex colour strings (like "#aabbcc"), a small coloured box with the specified color will be placed on the left side of the string literal.
+You can click the box and a StylishCode Color Picker Panel will be displayed.
 You can then pick the color in 4 different ways :
   >1.
 Change the color string text interactively using the color text editor.
   >2.
 Pick the colour (Select Colour Range) from saturation gradient colour levels.
   >3.
 Pick the colour from hue colour area.